A Thousand Miles of Prairie

 About the Author

-Jim Blanchard recently retired as Head of Reference Services at Elizabeth Dafoe Library at the University of Manitoba.
-He is a former president of the Manitoba Historical Society and is the author of Winnipeg’s Great War: A City Comes of Age and Winnipeg 1912, and is the editor of A Thousand Miles of Prairie: The Manitoba Historical Society and the History of Western Canada.
+Jim Blanchard is a retired academic librarian and Librarian Emeritus of the University of Manitoba.
+He is a former president of the Manitoba Historical Society and is the author of Winnipeg’s Great War: A City Comes of Age and Winnipeg 1912

 - A Thousand Miles of Prairie: The Manitoba Historical Society and the History of Western Canada